 Despite only being set up in 2000, Matrix is one of the most renowned names at the bar, and continues to grow in size.
 Currently, there are 57 juniors and 41 QCs.
 If there is a legal case in the news, a Matrix barrister is most likely to be involved thanks to its leading human rights practice and roster of high-profile silks.
-Founded only in the year 2000, the doggedly progressive set has ditched traditional bar terminology, recruiting “trainees” (rather than “pupils”) to join the approximately 90 existing “members” (rather than “tenants”), and listing its barristers in alphabetical order rather than by seniority.
+The doggedly progressive set has ditched traditional bar terminology, recruiting “trainees” (rather than “pupils”) to join the approximately 90 existing “members” (rather than “tenants”), and listing its barristers in alphabetical order rather than by seniority.
 The set even has its own charitable fund which “provides support to organisations which promote access to justice, equality of opportunity or a sustainable environment”.

-Matrix has posted decent scores in the Legal Cheek Junior Barrister Survey 2020-21.
-As its nifty recruitment brochure explains, potential recruits are expected to be at the top of their game academically, but there are also points for practical legal experience, relevant life experience and displaying “Matrix attributes”.
-The set actively encourages applications from various minorities, and we get the sense that this is more than just the standard lip service to diversity.
+Matrix has posted strong scores in the Legal Cheek Junior Barrister Survey 2021-22.
+Its nifty recruitment brochure explains that potential recruits are expected to be at the top of their game academically, but there are also points for practical legal experience, relevant life experience and displaying “Matrix attributes”.
+The set actively encourages applications from various minorities, and we get the sense this is more than just the standard lip service to diversity.
 The set is signed up to a whole host of equality, diversity and inclusion initiatives including Bridging the Bar, which provides mini-pupillages to those from underrepresented backgrounds, is a founding member of FreeBar, a network for LGBT+ individuals, and is a champion of the Neurodiversity in Law organisation.
-There is also a guaranteed interview scheme for qualified disabled candidates, for example, and Matrix is the only major chambers in the land where close to a majority of juniors are female (this figure has dipped slightly this year from 48% to 46%).
+There is also a guaranteed interview scheme for qualified disabled candidates.
+Matrix is the only major chambers in the land in which nearly half the juniors are female.

-But it’s worth noting that the set takes on just two pupils a year, so prospective human rights barristers will face quite a battle to get a foot in the door.
+It’s worth noting the set takes on just two pupils a year, so prospective barristers will face quite a battle to get a foot in the door.
 Keep a look out for the set’s autumn open day and diversity open evening.